exRomeo/Popcorn-Time/README.md

 ## Environment Variables

-  To run this project on your device, kindly get your own API key from the [Here](https://developer.themoviedb.org/reference/intro/authentication#api-key-quick-start) and include it in the local.properties file in a new line as follows:
+  To run this project on your device, kindly get your own API key from [Here](https://developer.themoviedb.org/reference/intro/authentication#api-key-quick-start) and include it in the local.properties file in a new line as follows:
  - `APIKEY=Bearer "your API key goes here"`